‘Days Of Our Lives’ Spoilers: Gabrielle Haugh Teases Darker Jade

-Days of Our Lives has gone through a lot of casting changes over the past few years.
+Days Of Our Lives has gone through a lot of casting changes the past few years.
 Some of those are actresses who were hired to take over a role.
 This is what happened to the character of Jade Michaels.
 Previously played by Paige Searcy, Gabrielle Haugh is the current actress.
 Recently, Haugh spoke about getting the part and how she got up to speed.
 She also teased “darker shades of Jade” coming up.

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what could happen on the long-running soap opera.